Smart Card Utility for iOS & iPadOS User Guide

 If you’d like to share a certificate from a scanned smart card either from a scan (as above) or from viewing inserted certificates via the Main Interface, you may do so by tapping “Email Certificates” in the top-right of the “Certificates” screen.
 Tapping “Email Certificates” when viewing the “Certificates” screen after a scan will create a draft email that includes all certificates stored on the card.
 Alternatively, tapping “Email Certificates” when viewing the “Certificates” screen from the Main Interface will create a draft email that includes only certificates that are currently inserted.
 Tap a reader on the Main Interface to view a list of certificates inserted with that reader.

 Use the draft email as you would in the Mail app, using a secure email account to send when necessary.
 Take care to delete any certificates you do not wish to send by highlighting or moving your cursor in front of the file you wish to remove, then pressing backspace to delete the file as you would text.
 Any keyboard or mouse connected to your iOS or iPadOS device may also be used when editing this draft.

 Make sure to set up the iOS Mail app (i.e, add an email address in the Settings app and complete setup within Mail) before emailing certificates, as this feature requires a completed setup.
-If Mail is not set up, you will receive an error message when tapping the “Email Certificate” button.
+If Mail is not set up, you will receive an error message when tapping the “Email Certificates” button.

-If you select a certificate from the certificate screen, you can also view its certificate details.
+If you select a certificate from the “Certificates” screen, you can also view its details.
 These details include:

 - Certificate Information